-Elwood Oscar Bickert was born in 1917 to Mr. and Mrs. Edward Bickert of Downingtown, Pennsylvania.
+Elwood Oscar Bickert was born on April 19, 1921 to Mr. and Mrs. Edward Bickert who lived in Lower Merion Township, Pennsyvlania, but later moved to Downingtown, Pennsylvania.
 His father, Edward worked at the paper mill in Downingtown.

 Elwood was the youngest of ten children: five brothers and five sisters.
 Five of the children died in their youth.

 Elwood enlisted in the Navy in December, 1941, shortly after the attack on Pearl Harbor.
 After completing basic training, he was assigned to serve on the new USS Juneau CL-52.
 The Juneau was a new design, often referred to as Anti-Aircraft Cruisers, in that their heaviest armament was the new rapid firing 5-inch gun – 16 on the Juneau.
 The ship was launched in October and commissioned on February 14th.
 Following shake down and training cruises the Juneau patrolled off Martinique and Guadeloupe Islands blockading the Vichy French Naval Units.